 Rick Tifone of Gibsonia, Pa., served on the NBIA Disorders Association board from 2011 until 2018.
 His current role is treasurer.
 He also leads the board’s strategic planning process and makes sure the board members stay on track with their commitments to complete tasks outlined in the plan.

-Tifone also reviews the organization’s financial statements, along with board member Sue Laupola, and is known for his diligence in tracking spending and progress on research goals.
+Tifone also reviews the organization’s financial statements and is known for his diligence in tracking spending and progress on research goals.